tbnobed/tdmedia/UPDATING_PRODUCTION.md

    - Edit an existing media item and modify its playlist assignments
    - Verify that playlist assignments persist correctly after edits

+5. Verify thumbnail management functionality:
+   - Upload a new video and observe that a thumbnail is automatically generated
+   - Edit a media item and upload a custom thumbnail - verify the old thumbnail is deleted
+   - View a video in the player and confirm the thumbnail displays as a poster before playback
+   - Check logs for confirmation of thumbnail cleanup during media updates
+   - Delete a media item with a thumbnail and verify the thumbnail file is also deleted

-5. Verify client functionality:
+6. Verify client functionality:
    - The "Clients" tab is accessible
    - You can create new clients
    - Media assignment works correctly with the new playlist system
    - Tab navigation is functioning properly

-6. Test the email functionality by creating a new client with the "Send Welcome Email" option enabled.
+7. Test the email functionality by creating a new client with the "Send Welcome Email" option enabled.
 Verify that the welcome email contains the correct application domain URL as specified in your APP_DOMAIN environment variable.

 ## Rollback Procedure